Honda Civic Insurance Rates

 Rates are averaged for all Honda Civic models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding better rates on insurance for a Honda Civic takes being a good driver, having above-average credit, being claim-free, and determing if full coverage is necessary.
-Compare rates every time your policy renews by getting rate quotes from direct companies, and also from several local insurance agents.
+Getting lower rates on Honda Civic insurance requires being a low-risk driver, having a positive credit history, not filing small claims, and avoiding coverage lapses.
+Compare rates every year by getting rate quotes from direct insurance companies, and also from your local car insurance providers.

 Now that you have a better understanding of how Honda Civic car insurance rates are determined, the next step is to find out what your policy might look like.
 Take advantage of our free quote tool below to compare Honda Civic insurance costs from multiple companies.